ripsawridge/site/site/contents/_cma/2017/shorts.md

 layout: post
 ---

+### Company ski-day
+_February 24, 2017_
+A fun time!
+I skinned up on my touring skis to the Hoehe Salve summit, about 1100 meters up from the base at Söll.
+I ran into Yang and Ulan on the way up, which was fun.
+Later, at lunch I couldn't find anyone from the group.
+Oh well!
+I decided to spend the afternoon hiking down and back up from Brixen im Thale.
+Since I had tennis shoes in my backpack, I was able to hide my ski gear then walk about 500 meters down a road and snow-free slopes.
+I did some meditation in the sun.

+After all this, I hurried back, somewhat worried that the lifts would close before I could make it to the Stocklalm on the north side of the peak.
+Happily I just made it!
+The black runs coming down from the summit were really excellent -- the snow good _firn_, very much spring conditions (in the old days).

+Hilarious dinner with the team.
+Lots of funny philosophical discussions.
+Always tinged with the absurd, the way I like it best. :)

+### Wallberg
+_February, 2017_
+Hannes, Camillo and I skied up Wallberg after work.
+It was quite warm!
+It hadn't snowed in a long time.
+We saw no one.
+The slope was so icy I found it irritating to use skins, so I put my skis on my back and walked.
+The other guys did okay with skis.
+Tonight we went to the true summit.
+Gorgeous view all around.
+The trip down was good, and the dinner excellent.
+We were all hungry!

 ### Wallberg
 Jaro, Marcel, Camillo and I skied up Wallberg after work.
 It was very cold, and we had lots of snow.
 Fun!
 Jaro wanted to skin right up the steepest